denis-shishkov/drupal-audit/README.md

 #Audit of drupal applications

 ##Audit types:
-* **Acquisition audit.** Acquisition audit Generally done before the decision to buy a business A part of the ‘due diligence’ process Usually done to smaller startups who base their business to a web site / web service Typically more in-depth Focuses on whatever business plans there are for the system.
+* **Acquisition audit.** Acquisition audit generally done before the decision to buy a business.
+A part of the ‘due diligence’ process.
+Usually done to smaller startups who base their business to a web site / web service.
+Typically more in-depth.
+Focuses on whatever business plans there are for the system.
-* **Implementation verification audit.** A customer want to validate their vendor’s work on their Drupal system Usually pretty brief, done in collaboration with the implementing vendor Shouldn’t ever be done for a system that’s not ﬁnished, unless it’s a strict architecture audit Usually the client isn’t expecting major problems to be found.
+* **Implementation verification audit.** A customer want to validate their vendor’s work on their Drupal system.
+Usually pretty brief, done in collaboration with the implementing vendor.
+Shouldn’t ever be done for a system that’s not finished, unless it’s a strict architecture audit.
+Usually the client isn’t expecting major problems to be found.
-* **Vendor management audit.** Vendor management audit is usually done to either switch vendors or due to problems with the current vendor Usually done without the knowledge of the current vendor, thus done usually with limited documentation and/or information Might be either very brief or very profound audit Client expects to ﬁnd problems in the implementation
+* **Vendor management audit.** Vendor management audit is usually done to either switch vendors or due to problems with the current vendor.
+Usually done without the knowledge of the current vendor, thus done usually with limited documentation and/or information.
+Might be either very brief or very profound audit.
+Client expects to ﬁnd problems in the implementation.
-* **Support audit.**  A very brief audit done to move the system to be supported by the auditing partner These are done with minimal resources, but must be done well, because the vendor carries all the risks The only type of audit where the auditing consultant can learn from the experience, as all the details will be revealed in the longer run
+* **Support audit.**  A very brief audit done to move the system to be supported by the auditing partner.
+These are done with minimal resources, but must be done well, because the vendor carries all the risks.
+The only type of audit where the auditing consultant can learn from the experience, as all the details will be revealed in the longer run.

-##Steps:
+## Steps:
 * Read the NDA
 * Get code and DB-dump (obfuscated)
 * Get all access, (production if possible)